cea-hpc/modules/doc/source/module.rst

  are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.

+ The reload phase of a Dependent Reload modulefile is skipped either if the requirements of this modulefile are not loaded or if a conflict is spotted with the loaded environment.
+Reload is attempted in any case if modulefile is tagged ``super-sticky`` or ``sticky`` and force mode is disabled.
+Dependent Reload module whose reload has been skipped are considered Dependent Unload module.

  Conflict Unload mechanism is activated only if :mconfig:`conflict_unload` configuration option is also enabled.